 The license you get with this PLF allows you to use it for personal use or can be sold.
 You can change the sales letter and even put your name on it.
 But the content itself can’t be changed or given away for free.

 So there you have it.
 The creator of Fast Cash Club could have:

-- Downloaded this PLR for free.
+- Downloaded this PLR.